dopry/electron-maker-velopack/README.md

 The maker will execute the given program first with only the `--help` argument, in order to check whether the program is available.

+## Limitations and Known Bugs

+### Return value of the `make` method

+The maker currently only returns the path of the `RELEASES` file as a generated artifact.

+This is mostly because I am not yet sure how to handle pre-existing files in `outputDir` and delta package generation with respect to the returned artifact paths.

 ## License

 This package is published under the MIT license.
 See the file `LICENSE` for details.